 Choose the Right Vehicle

 Most mini excavators use a 10,000-pound trailer.
-Meanwhile, larger excavators may need at least 20,000 to 30,000-pound vehicles or even a larger trailer to hold the machine’s weight.
+Meanwhile, larger excavators may need at least 20,000 to 30,000-pound vehicles or a larger trailer to hold the machine’s weight.

 We also recommend checking various state and local municipalities’ vehicle weight rating regulations to avoid delays and further problems.